LLM reference — common recipes

 Merge arrays by join key

-MERGED := ARRAY_MERGE(orders_array, returns_array JOINED ON order_id),
+MERGED := ARRAY_MERGE(orders_array, returns_array JOIN ON order_id),

 sql